Self-Driving-Car-NDegree-M-Russo/CarND-P6-Kidnapped-Vehicle/Kidnapped_Vehicle_writeup.md

 The `pf.init(...)` instruction initializes the filter starting with the (x,y,theta) collected through simulated GPS measurements in the previous three lines.
 The actual `init(...)` function is coded in [particle_filter.cpp](./src/particle_filter.cpp) (lines 39-72) and in it a vector of particles is created around the measured position, considering the noise of the GPS measurement.
 All the initial particle weights are set to 1.0.

-The definiton of the normal distribution functions can be found in lines (44-51):
+The noise is considered to be Gaussian, and the definiton of the normal distribution functions can be found in lines (44-51):

 ```sh
   // Set random engine for generating noise